RonaldIaxaduv/GodYarnIt/README.md

 <a id="org7865e93"></a>

-## After Install
+## After Installing

-Make sure the plugin directory is located in `res://addons/` (case-sensitive).
+Make sure the plugin directory is located in `res://addons/` (case-sensitive!).
 If not, you will need to adjust dozens of file paths (`Ctrl+Shift+F`, search GodYarnIt's directory, replace all affected paths).

-Enable the plugin by going to `Project Tab -> Project Settings -> Plugins` and ticking GodYarnIt's checkbox.
+Enable the plugin by going to `Project > Project Settings > Plugins` and ticking GodYarnIt's checkbox.

 <a id="Quickstart"></a>